 Five ordained to the priesthood

-Following the homily, each candidate approached the cardinal seated at the cathedra and promised obedience to Cardinal O’Malley and his successors.
+After the homily, each candidate approached the cathedra and promised obedience to the cardinal and his successors and lay prostrate during the singing of the Litany of the Saints.